predict-idlab/gssp_web_app/Readme.md

     - the participants were instructed to read aloud the fixed "Marloes" text
 4. A 5 minute `Rest` should bring participants into a neutral baseline state

-- The First acquisition consists of the Rad-aloud `Marloes` task afer which the particpants fills in their experienced arousal and valence values during the task.
+- The First acquisition consists of the Read-aloud `Marloes` task, after which the participants fill in their experienced arousal and valence values during the task.
 ![](img/task_flow_marloes.png)
 - Afterwards, 5 PSSG Picture descriptions were acquired (alternating between the [Radboud](app/static/img/Radboud/) and [PiSCES](app/static/img/PiSCES/) image subset).
 The first shown image always originates from the PiSCES subset.
 After each image, the participants filled in their experienced arousal and valence values during the task.
 ![](img/task_flow.png)